gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

 To use a varying we need to declare matching varyings in both a vertex and fragment shader.
 We set the *out* varying in the vertex shader with some value per vertex.
-When WebGL draws pixels it will optionallinterpolate between those values and pass them to the corresponding *in* varying in the fragment shader
+When WebGL draws pixels it will optionally interpolate between those values and pass them to the corresponding *in* varying in the fragment shader

 Vertex shader